mainmatter/sheepdog/README.md

 With all types of task, it is possible to invoke it directly or add the `kind` parameter to the options object.

-If you don't care about mid-call cancellation, then you can utilise the concurrency with any of the following task types.
+If you don't care about mid-call cancellation, then you can utilize the concurrency with any of the following task types.

 If you do care about mid-call cancellation, be sure to check out the [Task Cancellation](#task-cancellation) section.